saptarshibasu/java-algorithms/Cryptography.md

 ### TLS Cipher Suite

-A typical cipher suite name looks like this:
+A typical cipher suite name (in TLS1.2) looks like this:

 *TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256*